jalanb/bashrc/python/what/readme.md

 ====

-what is intended as a replacement for which, to show the source of commands available in bash
+what is intended as a replacement for which, to show the source of commands available in bash whap is intended as an equivalent command for python, to show whence modules and packages are imported

 Installation
 ------------